2021-2022 REFEREE RECERTIFICATION

 Each year, US Soccer Federation referees must recertify with USSF to be eligible to officiate any USSF league, club, friendlies, or tournaments.
 The registration period runs from July 1 to June 30th of the following year and registrations are valid until December 31st of the year certified for.
-(For example: if one certifies August 26th 2020 their certification is valid until December 31, 2021.)
+(For example: if one certifies for 2022 on August 26th 2021 their certification is valid until December 31, 2022.)

-All referee classes, safety certifications, and background checks are all completed in the US Soccer Learning Center as of the 2020 license year.
+All referee classes, safety certifications, and background checks are all completed in the US Soccer Learning Center.

 Please follow the steps below to ensure a smooth recertification process.
 For How-To Videos visit the Learning Center Knowledge Base

-The course is all online.
-There is no requirement for any in-person session.
+The recertification course is all online.
+There is no requirement for any in-person field sessions.
 Once the State Referee Committee is notified of your recertification completion a current year badge will be mailed directly to you.
 Make sure the address entered into the Learning Center is current and can receive USPS mail.

 Step 1: Enable Browser Cookies